Job offer letter template

 • A rich, dynamic text editor.
 From a branding perspective, this is a must-have, allowing employers to make offer letters more appealing to the candidate with engaging visuals.
 Opting for tables and charts can help employers convey clearly and simply pension, remuneration and stock options, for instance.

-• Mass generation.
+• Mass contract generation.
 The faster your company grows, the more urgent it will be to have processes and solutions that scale with the business.
-Mass generation can help HR users create letters to vary terms at scale.
+Mass contract generation can help HR users create letters to vary terms at scale.
 If you’re working at a high-growth scaleup, for example, and hundreds of new employees receive a new equity award, you can use a platform like Juro to mass generate and sign those variation letters.

 Supercharge employment offer letters in Juro